 Racial Equity - Workers of color were more likely than White workers to say they had less than two weeks’ advance notice of their schedules.
 Minority workers were also more likely to be on call, have shifts canceled, or be scheduled for fewer hours than they wanted.
 These shifts make it hard for parents to plan their schedules, particularly around child care.
 (Bloomberg, Harvard Shift Project)

-Child care – Today, mothers spend the equivalent of a full-time job on child care.
-Moms spend an average of eight hours a day on direct or indirect child care activities.
-(19th News; Brookings)

-Child care – The average cost of child care is around $10K a year per child (U.S. Treasury)

-Child care - The labor force now has 1 million fewer women than it did when the pandemic began — and childcare has been cited as one of the major reasons why, according to the National Women's Law Center.
-The cost of child care now amounts to 31% of the average income for women.
-(CBS News)

-Paid Leave - U.S. is only 1 of 41 countries that does not mandate any paid leave for new parents (Pew Research)

 Values - Of 36,000 people surveyed across 28 countries, 60% said they will choose a place to work based on their beliefs and values, according to the 2022 Edelman Trust Barometer.